carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 teaching: 30
 exercises: 20
 questions:
-- "How can I process the spatial objects?"
+- "How can I process the spatial objects, such as points, lines, and polygons?"
 objectives:
 - "Load spatial objects."
-- "Crop spatial objects with bounding box."
+- "Select the spatial objects within a bounding box."
-- "Perform CRS conversion to spatial objects."
+- "Perform a CRS conversion of spatial objects."
-- "Select spatial features of spatial objects."
+- "Select features of spatial objects."
-- "Spatially join spatial objects."
--
+- "Match objects in two datasets based on their spatial relationships."
 keypoints:
 - "Load spatial objects into Python with `geopandas.read_file()` function."
 - "Spatial objects can be plotted directly with `GeoDataFrame`'s `.plot()` method."